 Rewards credit cards

 Rewards credit cards also tend to offer at least a few different ways to redeem your points, often including options for statement credits, gift cards or merchandise.
-This makes them a great credit card option for paying for everyday expenses when you know you can pay off your card right away.
+This makes them a great credit card option for everyday expenses when you know you can pay off your card right away.
 By using a rewards credit card to cover your basic purchases like groceries and household supplies, you can earn cash back and travel rewards for purchases you needed to make anyway.

 Here are some of our favorite rewards credit cards:

 - Capital One VentureOne Rewards Credit Card – Best for travel rewards with no annual fee

 - Chase Freedom Unlimited® – Best for your first rewards credit card

 - Citi Premier® Card – Best for travel rewards on everyday purchases